 - Capsulorrhaphy – During a capsulorrhaphy, the surgical capsule is tightened to prevent further sideways movement, or the outer edge may be closed off entirely with sutures.
 In some cases, a reconstructive tissue matrix such as Alloderm or Strattice may be incorporated for additional support.

 The important thing to remember is that you don’t have to live with breast augmentation results that you don’t love.
-If you notice that your implants have shifted in placement or you are otherwise dissatisfied with your new look, schedule a consultation to learn more about breast revision surgery.
+If you notice that your implants have shifted in placement or you are otherwise dissatisfied with your new look, schedule a consultation with Dr. Campanile, a board-certified plastic surgeon with years of experience in breast revision surgery to learn more about your options.